programarivm/babylon/docs/index.md

 ### Language Detection

 Babylon implements a machine learning technique and can be trained to learn languages easily.
-Please read the [Documentation](https://babylon.readthedocs.io/en/latest/) to learn which languages are detected so far.
+Please read the [Documentation](https://babylon.readthedocs.io/en/latest/) to find out which ones can be detected so far.

 ### License